-In days gone by there was a whole bed and breakfast world in Macedonia.
-The collapse of the Yugoslav economy and the 2001 conflict in Macedonia all but killed off this industry, but it is beginning to make a comeback, even outside Ohrid.
-Travel agents will say they’ll try to find bed and breakfast options for you, but will probably cajole you into a hotel as they don’t make much money off the bed and breakfast trade.
-The nascent tourist industry in Macedonia, however, is trying to encourage this sector.
+The collapse of the Yugoslav economy and the 2001 conflict in North Macedonia all but killed off the thriving bed and breakfast scene in North Macedonia, but it has made a real comeback in recent years, especially but not exclusively in Ohrid.
+Many of the best choices are listed in this book, but you could also browse online booking sites such as Airbnb and booking.com for more and newer options.
+The nascent tourist industry in North Macedonia is also trying to encourage this sector.
 Sometimes the bed comes without breakfast, so make sure you ask what your options are.
 Bed and breakfast usually starts at about €10–15 per night.

 Monasteries are excellent value for money, even if you are not on a shoestring budget.
-As most of them were revived only 15 years ago, accommodation in their new inns is generally better than in most state-run hotels and half the price.
+As most of them were revived fairly recently, accommodation in their new inns is generally better than in most state-run hotels and half the price.
 Prices range from about 300MKD for a bed in the old quarters with shared bathroom, to 800MKD for a bed in an en-suite room in the new quarters.
 The monasteries don’t usually have a restaurant attached but, as they are remote, they usually have cooking facilities available to guests.

 The catch with staying in the monasteries is that they are not always very convenient to book into and as they are popular with Macedonians they are often booked up quite early.
 Very few of the staff/monks/nuns in them speak any English so you may need to get a Macedonian friend to help you, or a tour operator.
-If you can’t get a tour operator to help you book in or opt to do so yourself, try to phone during normal working hours.
-If you want to try turning up without a booking, then at least try to get there before 17.00 otherwise the inn staff may have gone home already, as they usually only stay around until all the pre-booked guests have arrived.
+If you want to try turning up without a booking, then aim to get there before 17.00 otherwise the inn staff may have gone home already, as they usually only stay around until all the pre-booked guests have arrived.
 Finally, soon after you arrive, you will need to get a registration card from the inn staff and go and register yourself at the local police station.
 Unlike in hotels, the inn staff will not do this for you.
-Some monasteries expect you to attend a church service if you are staying the night.
+Some monasteries also expect you to attend a church service if you are staying the night.

-Yugoslav-style camping is not always public transport friendly.
-People usually come in their car, hence they are called autocamp, and they are not, therefore, necessarily close to public transport.
-They are often large, full of old caravans, and not always scrupulously clean.
-Facilities and amenities, such as showering blocks and shops are also not good or nearby.
+Yugoslav-style camping is not always public transport friendly as people usually come in their car, hence why they are called autocamps.
+Such campsites are often large, full of old caravans, and not always scrupulously clean.
+Facilities and amenities, such as showering blocks and shops, are also not good or nearby.
 They are cheap, however, and 500MKD will usually get you a tent space for four plus your car.
 Tourism tax is an additional 40MKD per person.

 Strictly speaking, wild camping is illegal but many Macedonians do it, especially at a local festival or event.
 If you are going to camp wild, then please take away all your rubbish and leave the place in a good condition.